 10. Install a Desktop Environment on Arch Linux

-Our Arch Linux currently contains only the essential software packages needed to manage the system from the command line, with no GUI (Graphical User Interface).
+Our fresh Arch Linux currently contains only the essential software packages needed to manage the system from the command line, with no desktop environment installed.
+But as you might expect from Arch, it offers all those available in its repositories.

 systemctl enable NetworkManager